Tilting Point

-Tilting Point is a free-to-play (F2P) games publisher founded in 2012.
+Tilting Point is an American video game publisher founded in 2012.
 In the years since, Tilting Point has grown to include over 200 staff members and office locations in New York, Boston, Barcelona, Kyiv, Seoul, and San Diego.
 Further partnerships with development studios and publishers exist in over a dozen countries.

 The company publishes and manages live F2P games, and in some cases co-develops games with partner studios as well as runs live services for owned games through internal studios.
 Examples of such titles are: SpongeBob: Krusty Cook-Off, Star Trek Timelines, Warhammer: Chaos & Conquest, Languinis, Narcos: Cartel Wars, TerraGenesis, and Zombieland: AFK Survival.

 Company

 Business Model

 Tilting Point created a new form of publishing called "Progressive Publishing", which has two main parts.
 The first is live publishing (which they call "Power Up"), which is a focus on publishing games that are already active.
 This includes user acquisition funding/management and other publishing services (asset creation, ASO [app store optimization], ad monetization, production management, and live operations).
 Secondarily is development (or "Team Up").
 This includes funding the production of a game and other related services (game design, marketing/PR, IP licensing, and community management).
 Tilting Point has also been known to acquire independent developers or games.